Instructions for Completing Form FDA 3500

 Reporting can be done through our online reporting portal or by downloading, completing and then submitting FDA Form 3500 (health professional) or 3500B (consumer/patient) to MedWatch: The FDA Safety Information and Adverse Event Reporting Program.

-- Section D, Suspect product[s], should be used to report on dietary supplements, infant formula, foods including beverages, and cosmetics as well as drugs or biologics, including human cells, tissues, and cellular and tissue-based products (HCT/Ps) and whole blood or blood components (for example, plasma, platelets, red blood cells).
+Section D, Suspect product[s], should be used to report cosmetics as well as drugs and biologics including human cells, tissues, and cellular and tissue-based products (HCT/Ps) and whole blood or blood components (for example, plasma, platelets, red blood cells), cannabinoid or hemp products (such as products containing CBD).

 A2: Age or Date of Birth